meisteraxel/frontend-quiz/README.md

 ### To-do :clipboard:

 - [ ] Add more questions
+- [ ] Implement a modern, good-looking design
 - [ ] Design the Result Screen
 - [x] Add Home Screen to choose which language you want to test
 - [x] Add a progress bar for each test